hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 warning and see content they did not want to see?

 Remember: The goal is for the content warning text to be descriptive enough that all of these prospective audiences can decide to opt-in or opt-out.
+The impact in this example is intentionally low, someone will see spoilers, but there are situations where the impact will be higher.

 ### "Spoilers, Sweetie"